miracleapps/http-logger/README.md

 Morgan and Winston based http logger with predefined settings for prod and non-prod environments.

-**_Note_**_: This is a beta version of this formatter created for internal use by Miracle Apps, Miracle Software Systems, Inc.'s internal app development wing.
+**_Note_**_: This is a beta version of this module created for internal use by Miracle Apps, Miracle Software Systems, Inc.'s internal app development wing.
 Please submit any issues (or) feedback [here](https://github.com/miracleapps/eslint-formatter-html/issues)._

 ## Usage